 VATICAN CITY, 1940, the 4th centenary of the Council of Trent, Scott E10

 Garparo Contarini, a well educated and influential secular diplomat from Venice, was unexpectedly made a cardinal by Pope Paul III in 1535.
 He was a friend and promoter of the Society.
 He is featured as an important figure in the Council of Trent series.
 It was largely due to his influence that the Society received papal approval.
 More

 VATICAN CITY, 2007, aérogramme for the 5th centenary of his birth

 ITALY, 2008, the 5th centenary of his birth, Scott 2836

 ITALY, 1973, the 4th centenary of his death, Scott 1115

-Jacopo Barozzi da Vignola, often simply called Vignola was one of the great Italian architects of 16th century Mannerism.
-Michelangelo had offered to design for free the Mother Church of the Society of Jesus, the Church of the Gesù in Rome, Vognola was chosen and it, together with the Villa Farnese at Caprarola pictured on this aerogramme were his two greatest masterpieces.
-More
+Jacopo Barozzi da Vignola, often simply called Vignola was one of the great Italian architects of 16th-century Mannerism.
+Michelangelo had offered to design for free the mother church of the Society of Jesus, the Church of the Gesù in Rome, Vignola was chosen and it, together with the Villa Farnese at Caprarola pictured on this aerogramme were his two greatest masterpieces.